stacksgov/sips/sips/sip-000/sip-000-stacks-improvement-proposal-process.md

 anti-spam measure, but the Steering Committee and Consideration Advisory Boards may opt to independently re-consider rejected SIPs at their own discretion.

+Once a SIP has been moved to Ratified status, the only changes that may be made to it are fixing errata and adding supplementary materials.
+Substantial changes to the SIP's body should be done as a separate SIP.

 ## Public Venues for Conducting Business

 The canonical set of SIPs in all state shall be recorded in the same medium that the canonical copy of this SIP is.
-Right now, this is in the Github repository https://github.com/stacksorg/sips, but may be changed before this SIP is ratified.
+Right now, this is in the Github repository `https://github.com/stacksgov/sips`, but may be changed before this SIP is ratified.
 New SIPs, edits to SIPs, comments on SIPs, and so on shall be conducted through Github's facilities for the time being.